 Any good garden soil with average or better drainage.

-Full sun to partial shade in warm areas.
+Full sun to partial shade in warm climates.

 Good.
-Young plants set out in autumn survive winter cold in many areas.
+Young plants set out in fall survive winter cold in many climates.

-Encourage fast growth by mixing a balanced organic fertiliser into the soil before planting.
-Drench plants with a liquid fertiliser every three weeks to support prolonged blooming.
+Encourage fast growth by mixing a balanced organic fertilizer into the soil before planting.
+Drench plants with a liquid fertilizer every three weeks to support prolonged blooming.

 Combine petite pansies with other hardy annuals such as dusty miller or dianthus.
 Pansies also combine well with chrysanthemums, marigolds and other popular autumn flowers.